Salon branding strategies for successful hairstylists

 Searching for the right hair salon

 Being new in town, Jessica doesn’t know where to start looking for the best hair salon.
 She doesn’t have many friends in the area yet.
 So Jessica decides to do some research online.
 First, she goes to her friend Google and types: “best hair salons near me.”
 She knows that Google is smart and will hook her up with some good options without having her travel too far.
+Read our article about spa marketing to find out more about getting your business to show up on Google Maps.

 Jessica looks at the results, and the first option is Glow salon.
 It’s only a few blocks away, so Jessica starts reading the online reviews.
 The first review she can see on Google, without even having to go on the salon’s website, is: “best place for Japanese hair straightening.”
 She’s not interested in that, so she’d like to see if she can get more details from other reviews.
 Jessica wants to know who the color miracle stylist is, and what other customers are saying about their color or balayage experience.